 And I really like the results!
 The lines are visible, but because they are the same colour as the pen I used to paint the bear, they just match.
 For me, this is the best result by far.

-Whilst it would be harder to match the outline for a more complex stamp, for simple images like these this will be the technique I use in future.
+It would be harder to match the outline for a more complex stamp.
+But for simple images like these this will be the technique I use for no-line watercolour in future.